Horizontal Scaling

 # Connect to external NATS clusterCHATTO_NATS_CLIENT_URL=nats://nats:4222CHATTO_NATS_CLIENT_AUTH_METHOD=tokenCHATTO_NATS_CLIENT_TOKEN=your-shared-token

-# These MUST be identical across all instancesCHATTO_WEBSERVER_COOKIE_SIGNING_SECRET=your-cookie-secretCHATTO_CORE_ASSETS_SIGNING_SECRET=your-assets-secret[nats.embedded]enabled = false
+# These MUST be identical across all server processesCHATTO_WEBSERVER_COOKIE_SIGNING_SECRET=your-cookie-secretCHATTO_WEBSERVER_COOKIE_ENCRYPTION_SECRET=your-cookie-encryption-secretCHATTO_CORE_SECRET_KEY=your-core-secretCHATTO_CORE_ASSETS_SIGNING_SECRET=your-assets-secret[nats.embedded]enabled = false

 [nats.client]url = "nats://nats:4222"auth_method = "token"token = "your-shared-token"Health Checks